PawseySC/containers-openfoam-workshop/_episodes/06_advancedScriptsForPostProcessingWithOverlayFS.md

 >    -rwxrwx---+  1 espinosa pawsey0001        483 May 25 14:03 Allrun
 >    ~~~
 >    {: .output}
->    - The `processorN` soft links are pointing to the directories inside the `overlayN` files
+>    - The `processor*` soft links are pointing to the directory structure that "lives" inside the `./overlayFSDir/overlay*` files
 >
 >
 >    ~~~